 Students seeking course credit must be admitted by the Teachers College Office of Admission.
 For details, please refer to the section on Admission.
 Former Teachers College degree students who wish to pursue a degree program and have not been in attendance during the past five years must apply for re-admission in the Admission Office well before the registration dates.
-Those not in attendance within the last five years who do not desire degree candidacy should go directly to the Office of the Registrar.
+Former students who have not been in attendance within the last five years who do not desire degree candidacy should go directly to the Office of the Registrar.

-Course registration may be completed by use of Teachers College Touchtone Services or online via myTC.
+Course registration may be completed online via myTC.
 Limited in-person registration is available during dates announced in the Academic Calendar.

-Teachers College Touchtone Services and the Student Information System
+Teachers College Student Information System

-All students are expected to register via the telephone through Touchtone Services or on the web through the Student Information System.
+All students are expected to register via the web through the Student Information System on myTC.
 It is the responsibility of each student to obtain advisement and approval for their course selections from their academic advisor prior to registering.
 Registering for classes that your advisor has not approved can seriously compromise your ability to fulfill degree requirements and may have unintended financial consequences.
 Students must also obtain permission from the course instructor for any course listed in the Schedule of Classes that requires instructor approval.
-The telephone number to access Touchtone Services is (212) 678-3200.
 Students may connect to the Student Information System through the TC portal myTC.
-Both systems are normally available Mondays-Saturdays from 8 a.m. to 11 p.m.
+The system is normally available Mondays-Saturdays from 8 a.m. to 11 p.m.
 Instructions for registration are available in the Registration Information Section in the Schedule of Classes for each term.